tirthalpatel/Learning-Scala/ScalaQuickStart/README.md

 Scala learning made easy
 =========================
-Syntax comparison between Java and Scala + Sample code snippet for getting started with Scala.
+Syntax comparison between Java and Scala + Sample code snippet for getting started with Scala features.

 This can be useful to java developers for getting started with Scala syntax.

 Software Requirements
 ---------------------

-* Java 1.6 or later
+* Java 8
 * Scala 2.11.6 (http://scala-lang.org/download/)
 * Sbt 0.13.7 - a build tool for Scala (http://www.scala-sbt.org/download.html)
 * Scala IDE for Eclipse (http://scala-ide.org/)